tsackton/taelgarverse/docs/gazetteer/drankorian-hinterland/circular-island.md

 # Circular Island
 >[!info]+ Information
 >
->>
+>> An island in the [Drankorian Hinterland](<drankorian-hinterland.md>)

-The Circular Island is a strange island in the [Drankorian Hinterland](<./drankorian-hinterland.md>), named for its unnaturally regular shape.
-In modern accounts it is best known for dangerous ruins along its shores and for [Apollyon's Tower](<./apollyon-s-tower.md>)—a black spire that still stands warded, “looming over the island’s storm‑lashed shore.”
+The Circular Island is a strange island in the [Drankorian Hinterland](<drankorian-hinterland.md>), named for its unnaturally regular shape.
+In modern accounts it is best known for dangerous ruins along its shores and for [Apollyon's Tower](<apollyon-s-tower.md>)—a black spire that still stands warded, “looming over the island’s storm‑lashed shore.”